 Since ecoRI News began collecting food scrap, the program has become wildly popular, and more than 40,000 pounds of material has been diverted from the state landfill.

-We are currently working with the Rhode Island Department of Environmental Managment, the cities of Pawtucket and Providence, the Southside Community Land Trust and New Urban Farmers to begin a pilot residetial food-scrap collection program, whereby we will pick up residential food scrap at the homes of up to 40 area residents and compost material at two urban compost hubs — City Farm in Providence and Galego Court in Pawtucket.
-Data collected from the program will be reviewed by DEM and may potentially inform municiapal and/or statewide residential compost collection in the future.
+We are currently working with the Rhode Island Department of Environmental Managment, the cities of Pawtucket and Providence, the Southside Community Land Trust and New Urban Farmers on a pilot residetial food-scrap collection program, whereby we pick up residential food scrap at the homes of up to 75 area residents and compost material at two urban compost hubs — City Farm in Providence and Galego Court in Pawtucket.
+Data collected from the program will be reviewed by DEM and may potentially inform municipal and/or statewide residential compost collection in the future.
 You can view more information about ecoRI Earth here.

 We give environmental presentations at schools, businesses and organizations about how to better understand the state’s waste stream, how to recycle and compost, and how to reduce energy use.
 We also host documentary film screenings with our partners.
 Staffers have led roundtable discussions about composting at Farm Fresh Rhode Island’s 2011, 2012 and 2013 Local Food Forum held at Brown University.
 Since 2012, we have given more than 125 presentations at schools and businesses.